trungnv184/setel-assignment/README.md

 ### Sequence Diagram

-- Assume in the large order system such as amazon or biggest E-commerce site will process a thousand in short time so that reason I choose Queues processor to apply in this assignment.
+- Assume in a large order system such as Amazon or the biggest E-commerce site will process a thousand orders in a short time so that reason I choose a Queues processor to apply in this assignment.
-- Queues are a powerful design pattern that help you deal with common application scaling and performance challenges
+- Queues are a powerful design pattern that helps you deal with common application scaling and performance challenges

 ![Sequence Diagram](https://github.com/trungnv184/setel-assignment/blob/master/design/sequence_diagram.png?raw=true)